jacobo/being_present/slides.md

 .notes I don't have the great big grey Gandalf beard up here to really sell this to you like it's a lifetime of wisdom.
 But I buy into it.

-!SLIDE
+!SLIDE[bg=jacob/esterillos.jpg]
 # Faith = Surf
-(of course)
-[picture of me surfing]

 .notes Faith means many thinks to different people.
 To me it's surfing.
 It's that rare sense of connection with the universe.

-!SLIDE
+.notes this is an assignment, not an assertion.
+I've chosen this assignment for my faith.

+!SLIDE[bg=friends/jorge2.jpg]
 # Balance
-[picture of beach yoga from after our wedding]

 .notes this is an ordered list, but there are no absolutes.
 Friends don't ALWAYS take priority over work.
 There is balance

-!SLIDE
+!SLIDE[bg=faith/buddha.jpg]
 # The Buddha
-[picture of the Buddha]

 .notes The original Zen master.
 Life story is basically.
 Extreme Decadence, Extreme Piety.
 The Middle Path.

-!SLIDE
+.notes TODO: where are the picture of surfing in the Philippines! (and Hong Kong statue of Buddha)

+!SLIDE[bg=family/jbirdwin.jpg]
 # Health

-(Surfing is good for you)
+.notes Surfing is good for you

-[picture of J-Bird showing muscles?]

-.notes good for your wrists
+.notes good for your wrists.
+TODO: good for so many thing .notes Vitamin D

-!SLIDE
+!SLIDE[bg=family/thanksgiving.jpg]
 # Family
-(surf with your Family)

-[picture of my Apple family]

-!SLIDE
+!SLIDE[bg=family/shiva.jpg]
 # Shiva

-[picture of shiva stoked and padding]

 .notes Not the indian God, just the middle name my Yoga-obsessed aunt gave to my cousin.
 Which he now goes by Took my on my first Surf.
 He was living in a shack his artist friend built, with ilegal plumbing.
 Over worked as an architect, on the fritz with his girlfriend at the time.
 Surfing every morning.
 Loving Life.

-!SLIDE
+!SLIDE[bg=family/jbird.jpg]
 # J-Bird

-[picture of J-Bird on a sweet wave]

 .notes My lifelong surf companion.
 My Wife.
 An Obsession with perfection.
 And with surfing.
 A roller-coaster of emotion as an Addict who rages at the need to surf.
 And is SOO excited when she finally catches that first wave.
 Her stoke never fades.

-!SLIDE
+!SLIDE[bg=friends/beachkooks.jpg]
 # Friends
-(surf with your Friends)

-[picture of luke and other on beach]

-!SLIDE
-#Cynthia's Story
+!SLIDE[bg=friends/cynthia.jpg]
+#Cynthia

-Surfing is My Drug
+.notes Surfing is My Drug

-[picture of cynthia]

-!SLIDE
-#Chris's Story (the red)
+!SLIDE[bg=friends/chris.jpg]
+#Chris

-keeps me sane (or less insane)
+.notes keeps me sane (or less insane)

-[picture of chris]

-!SLIDE
+!SLIDE[bg=friends/post-mago-surf.jpg]
 #Post-Mango Surf

-[picture of mangos]

 !SLIDE
 # Work
 (surf before you go to work)

-!SLIDE
+!SLIDE[bg=ed/yellow.jpg] align-left
 # Ed

 .notes I knew him as "Director of engineering".
 Opened my eyes to surfing new places, exploring.
 Surfing in the winter.
 Trying new boards One of the first time's Ed and I surfed together I can only recently started at Brontes.
 He asked me "How are things"?
 I said "which, work? or surf?"
 He replied, oh well surf I guess.
 Clearly you understand what's more important.

-!SLIDE
-# My surf lifestyle
+.notes It's critical to always mix work and surfing.
+The yellow board, a big hull shaped by Ryan Lovelace, was picked up while I was in LA, repairing COSs and meeting customers.
+I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
+In between each session, I repaired a COS.
+It's more complicated than sending a tech or paying shipping on a new board, but, that's far less satisfying.

-!SLIDE
+!SLIDE align-left
+## It's critical to always mix work and surfing.
+## The yellow board, was picked up while I was in LA, repairing COSs and meeting customers.
+## I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
+In between each session, I repaired a COS.
+## It's more complicated than sending a tech or paying shipping on a new board, but, that's far less satisfying.

+!SLIDE[bg=scene/sanpancho.jpg]
+# Surf Lifestyle

+!SLIDE[bg=scene/phillipine-sunrise.jpg]
 # Wake up at 6

-!SLIDE
+!SLIDE[bg=scene/lindamar.jpg]
 # In the water by 7

-!SLIDE
+!SLIDE[bg=scene/dunes.jpg]
 # Out by 9

 !SLIDE
 # 10 am standup

-!SLIDE
+!SLIDE[bg=jacob/lunch.jpg]
 # The Massive Lunch

-!SLIDE
+!SLIDE[bg=jacob/layback.jpg]
 # The Joy of Living

 .notes pair says: OMG this bug or this problem :-( I say: OMG this bug! :-) It's so interesting.
 So intriguing. why why why. how how how.

-!SLIDE
+!SLIDE[bg=jacob/safari.jpg]
-# Surf Safari on the Weekends
+# Weekend Surf Safari

-!SLIDE
-# Beach Boys:
-Lets go surfin now
-Everybodys learning how
-Come on and safari with me
+.notes Lets go surfin now.
+Everybodys learning how.
+Come on and safari with me.

-!SLIDE
-# We have a great coastline
-Marin county
+!SLIDE[bg=scene/tunitas.jpg]
+# The Coastline

-The usual weekday breaks
+.notes Marin county.
+The usual weekday breaks.
+State Parks.
-State Parks
 Santa Cruz

+!SLIDE[bg=scene/santacruz.jpg]
+# Santa Cruz

+.notes The long peeling waves.
+Sweet Sweet longboard rides.
+Otters!
+But the people :-(

 !SLIDE
-# ahh Santa Cruz

-!SLIDE
-# The long peeling waves

-!SLIDE
-# Sweet Sweet longboard rides

-!SLIDE
-# Otters!

-!SLIDE
-# But the people :-(

-!SLIDE
 # Don't be Aggro!

 .notes PSA.
 Don't be the 1% that ruins surfing for the rest of us.
 They are like the trolls on the internet, except instead of hiding behind anonymity they hide behind a facade of "being local", and "a better surfer than you".
 But don't be an idiot either

-!SLIDE
+!SLIDE[bg=scene/cowells.jpg]
 # Surf etiquette

 !SLIDE